Sidecar Containers in Kubernetes: A Personal Journey

 Kubernetes security frameworks help define executive processes by outlining how organizations can maintain robust security and remain compliant.
 Each of the frameworks discussed above offers a unique approach to categorize various components of a Kubernetes ecosystem, as well as guidance on how to keep them secure.
 While emphasizing a proactive approach to mitigating risks, each framework essentially highlights the importance of efficient vulnerability scanning and comprehensive threat modeling as key practices in enhancing an organization’s security posture.

-Also, because of their focus on cybersecurity and Kubernetes cluster hardening, these frameworks do have a few overlapping features and principles.
+In addition, because of their focus on cybersecurity and Kubernetes cluster hardening, these frameworks have overlapping features and principles.

 Security Frameworks | |||||